 Jessie did sat back up and wipe away her tears, so he assumed it worked.
 "Who would want to get rid of them?
-Anyway if they did manage get rid of them what's stopping those things from coming back?"
+Anyway if they did manage to get rid of them, what's stopping those things from coming back?"

 "Good question.
 What I would like to know is how spiders managed to get on the ship at all," James replied.